grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 return reservationInProgress.ToDto();
 ```

-then it would alter the behavior -- maybe by reserving more seats than the user requested, maybe by throwing an error from the second `Execute()`...
+then it could possibly alter the behavior -- maybe by reserving more seats than the user requested, maybe by throwing an error from the second `Execute()`...
 This is why I want to strictly specify how many times the `Execute()` message should be sent:

 ```csharp
 reservationCommand.Received(1).Execute();
 ```

-This approach is not paying attention to functions but strictly specifying side-effects is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].
+The approach to specifying functions and side-effects I described above is what Steve Freeman and Nat Pryce call "Allow queries; expect commands"[^GOOS].

 ## Data Transfer Objects and TDD

 While looking at the initial data structures, Johnny and Benjamin called them Data Transfer Objects.

+//TODOOOOOOOOOOOOOO

 A Data Transfer Object is a pattern to describe objects responsible for exchanging information between processes[^PEAA].
+As processes cannot really exchange objects, the purpose of DTOs is to be serialized and deserialized into some kind fo payload that is then tranfered.
 So, we can have DTOs representing input that our process receives and DTOs representing output that our process sends out.

 As you might have seen, DTOs are typically just data structures.
 That may come as surprising, because for several chapters now, I have repeatedly stressed how I prefer to bundle data and behavior together.
 Isn't this breaking all the principles that I mentioned?